GoogleCloudPlatform/cloud-hackathons/hacks/httf-data/solutions.md

 Copying the tables can be done through a CTAS statement.

+> [!NOTE]
-> **Note** The snippets in this guide use the CLI for executing the SQL for BigQuery from the Cloud Shell.
+> The snippets in this guide use the CLI for executing the SQL for BigQuery from the Cloud Shell.
 But we expect the participants to use the BigQuery Studio to enter the SQL statements (everything between the [heredoc](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html#Here-Documents) delimiters `EOF`), in which case the variables should be replaced by their literal values.

 ```shell
 bq query --use_legacy_sql=false <<EOF